aCuria/aCuria.github.io/content/docs/Simulation Data Guide.md

 - Guardian Angel is assumed to be off cooldown for the purposes of the 50% base HP restore passive
 - Shieldbow's Shield is assumed to be off cooldown
 - Maw's Shield is assumed to be off cooldown
-- Yoummu's bonus Lethality is assumed to fully charged (this is a more reasonable assumption given how fast it charges)
+- Yoummu's bonus Lethality is assumed to be on cooldown for dps calculations because it only lasts a pitiful 3s.
+We assume it works for ultimate.

 ## What items does the algo underestimate?
 Utility items.
 It is very difficult to put a gold value to utility items